This post is sponsored by Mahatma® Rice, but all opinions are my own.

 Whole Wheat Crackers – Crumbled whole wheat crackers add a little bit of crunch to this yummy recipe.
 Easily make this recipe gluten free by using gluten free crackers instead!

-How to make Turkey Rice Casserole (5 easy steps)
+How to Make Turkey Rice Casserole

 We’re loving just how easy it is to put this delicious recipe together.
 Simply put it all together in a casserole dish and bake!
 Here’s how make Turkey Rice Casserole in 5 easy steps: